mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 and ruthlessness in battle.
 However, to dismiss the Ithklur as simply soldiers of the Federation would be an understatement.
 Everything that the Ithklur are and every aspect of their lives is an expression of integrity, honesty and duty.
-They are the most ardent warrior- philosophers in Charted Space.
+They are the most ardent warrior-philosophers in Charted Space.

 ##### History of the Ithklur